Shuangy's Kitchensink

 This flavorful Chinese pork dish can be stored in the fridge for up to 5 days in an air-tight container.

 Absolutely!
 Go ahead and store the Hong Shao Rou in the freezer for up to 2 months.
-Defrost overnight in the fridge and reheat either on the stovetop or in the microwave oven.
+Defrost overnight in the fridge and reheat either on the stovetop or in the microwave oven when you’re ready to eat.

-I hope you will enjoy this Chinese Braised Pork Belly recipe!
+I hope you enjoy this version of my family’s Chinese Braised Pork Belly recipe!

 If you have any questions about this recipe or anything else, leave me a comment below!
 And if you make this recipe, please leave me a review after you do.
 I would love to hear what you think about my family recipe.